harrymac1972/tech_blog/README.md

 ## Description

-Tech Blog CMS is a platform tailored for developers seeking to publish articles, blog posts, and express their insights on diverse technical subjects.
-Adhering to the MVC model, this system is meticulously crafted, employing Handlebars.js for templating, Sequelize as the ORM, and integrating the express-session npm package for authentication.
-Whether you're an experienced developer or embarking on your journey, this CMS-style blog site offers an avenue for sharing knowledge and fostering learning.
+The Tech Blog CMS is a specialized platform designed for developers aiming to publish articles, blog posts, and share their expertise on various technical topics.
+Built around the MVC model, this system utilizes Handlebars.js for templating, Sequelize as the ORM, and incorporating the express-session npm package for authentication.

+Note:  CSS is minimal.
+May dive deeper in future.
+Time is of the essence...

 ## Table of Contents
 - [Installation](#installation)